kvshvlin/yourmailproject/index.md

 We are a practice with the intentions of creating an opportunity for folks who can create.
 We keep things simple, thoughtful, and transparent like this:

 We ship blank postcards to you.
 Postcards that you can illustrate upon.
-Return them to us when you are done, and we will list these illustrated postcards for sale on various platforms, share profits with you, and grow as a collective.
+Return them to us when you are done, so we can list them for sale on various platforms, grow as a collective by sharing profits with you.

 You can talk about us to your family and friends, or introduce them to <a href="https://www.instagram.com/yourmailproject" target="_blank">this</a> Instagram page, or ask them to make a purchase on <a href="https://www.gumroad.com/yourmailproject" target="_blank">this</a> Gumroad shop, or get them to subscribe to <a href="https://www.patreon.com/yourmailproject?fan_landing=true" target="_blank">this</a> Patreon account.